Skip links

 The Role of SMART Recovery Meetings in Addiction Recovery

-If you want to address an addiction or any harmful habit, SMART Recovery can help.
+If you want to address an addiction or any harmful habit, SMART Recovery meetings can help.
 Major changes can be overwhelming: SMART’s practical tools and social supports can effectively sustain successful long-term life changes.

 Harmful habits include substance addictions (to alcohol and other drugs), as well as behavioural addictions (to behaviours like sex, relationships, spending, gambling, eating, exercise, and self-injury).
 Regardless of your harmful habit, SMART can help you change it.
 It is not just any mutual-support program – its science-based approach emphasizes self-empowerment and self-reliance.

 There’s no lifetime commitment; you decide when the time is right to move on.
 You choose how to personalize your own plan for successful change.
-SMART can be used both as a stand-alone program or in combination with other recovery paths.
+SMART can be used both as a stand-alone program and in combination with other recovery paths.
 This method recognizes that the only one who can become a true expert on your recovery is you.

 What is SMART Recovery?